 Wise enough to be Foolish by Gauri Jayaram

-Beginning was decent, capturing the disconnect with her parents, of living in a big city on her own, of discovering the big bad world on her own, but somewhere it became all about the men in her life and the chase in the end actually made me feel a bit of let down as I was kind of enjoying the story till then.
-In the end she made it look like as if it was all about finding a man, and there is no bigger purpose bigger than that in life of a woman.
+Wise enough to be Foolish beginning was decent.
+Capturing the disconnect with her parents, of living in a big city on her own, of discovering the big bad world on her own.
+But somewhere it became all about the men in her life.
+And the chase in the end actually made me feel a bit of let down as I was kind of enjoying the story till then.
+In the end, she made it look like as if it was all about finding a man.
+And there is no bigger purpose bigger than that in the life of a woman.
 I have a feeling it was not her intention to say so, but this is how it came out.
-Incidentally, it is the ending of the book that leaves an after taste for the reader.
+Incidentally, it is the ending of the book that leaves an aftertaste for the reader.

-https://www.anureviews.com/wise-enough-to-be-foolish-by-gauri-jayaram/https://www.anureviews.com/wp-content/uploads/2013/09/Wise-Enough-to-be-Foolish.jpg?fit=666%2C1024https://i2.wp.com/www.anureviews.com/wp-content/uploads/2013/09/Wise-Enough-to-be-Foolish-150x150.jpgBook ReviewsFictionKindle BooksWise enough to be Foolish is a story of a woman growing up in middle class India, working and finding her own identity and going through a series of relationships, a bad marriage and finally finding her arm candy whom she finally settles down with.
-To begin with I liked the...Anuradha GoyalAnuradha Goyal[email protected]AdministratorAnuradha Goyal is the author of 'The Mouse Charmers - Digital Pioneers of India' , a travel blogger and an Innovation consultant.
+https://www.anureviews.com/wise-enough-to-be-foolish-by-gauri-jayaram/https://www.anureviews.com/wp-content/uploads/2013/09/Wise-Enough-to-be-Foolish-666x1024.jpghttps://www.anureviews.com/wp-content/uploads/2013/09/Wise-Enough-to-be-Foolish-150x150.jpgBook ReviewsFictionKindle BooksWise enough to be Foolish is a story of a woman growing up in middle-class India, working and finding her own identity.
+And going through a series of relationships, a bad marriage and finally finding her arm candy whom she finally settles down with.
+To begin with, I liked the...Anuradha GoyalAnuradha Goyal[email protected]AdministratorAnuradha Goyal is the author of 'The Mouse Charmers - Digital Pioneers of India' , a travel blogger and an Innovation consultant.
 AnuReviews - her book reviews blog finds a place in Limca Book of Records for being India's biggest book reviews blog.
 Know More ...Anu Reviews